PARGA, GREECE

 Click on video to play.

+It feels like you're sitting on top of the world here!
 But - look at the video - the surrounding mountains dwarf our position.

 Absolutely stunning views over Parga and Valtos, and a perfect day for it.
+This was my favourite picture of the whole holiday.

 Panorama videos of the view from the top.

 After spending quite a time on the top, we set off into the cooler shade of the olive groves.
-We still had quite a bit of climbing to do, before the path finally started to descend to Lichnos.
+We still had quite a bit of climbing to do before the path finally started to descend to Lichnos.

 Our first view of Lichnos- still quite a way to go!